 High school graduation as a Mature Student has the following requirements:

-- The student must be at least 19 years of age or 18 providing that the student turns 19 before the completion of the program.
+- The student must be at least 19 years of age

 - The student must have been out of school for at least 6 months.